microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraUser.md

 ```

 ### -ObjectId
-Specifies the ID of a user (as a UPN or ObjectId) in Azure AD.
+Specifies the ID of a user (as a UPN or ObjectId) in Microsoft Entra ID.

 ```yaml
 Type: String